"Coming Soon - What is autism: an autistic perspective"

 Restricted, repetitive patterns of behaviour, interests or activities including sensory difficulties:

 – There may be difficulties preparing for change and planning for the future, coping in new or unfamiliar situations which may result in the person becoming stressed.
+Often due to unsuitable environments.

 It can be hard to create awareness of autism as autistic individuals do not ‘look’ disabled: parents of autistic children often say that other people simply think their child is naughty; while adults find that they are misunderstood.